Moronika

 Offline Dr. Mabuse

 A rare misfire from the vintage Curly era and my least favorite Stanley Blystone performance (due to the way his role was written).
 The ludicrous storyline is contrived even by Stooge standards.
-Unlike the boys' other military shorts, most of the violence is painfully sadistic rather than funny.
+Unlike the boys' other military shorts, the violence is painfully sadistic rather than funny.
 Best moment is Curly's brief vocal interlude while loading the cannon.

 5.5/10